-Slow Italy aims to show that slowness is not confined to a specific type of traveling.
-It can be practiced everywhere in Italy and transcends every segment and every type of traveling, be it backpack travel, budget travel, ultimate luxury travel, cultural travel, solo travel or family travel.
+Slow Italy also strives to show that slow and deep travel is not confined to a specific type of traveling.
+It can be practiced everywhere in Italy and transcends every segment and every type of traveling, be it backpack travel, budget travel, ultimate luxury travel, cultural travel, adventure travel, solo travel or family travel.
 Actually, one of Slow Italy’s categories is called “Slow & Chic”, meaning that a truly authentic experience and some added luxury are not necessarily mutually exclusive or detrimental to the flexibility of the independent and responsible traveler.
 Especially in Italy.

 For more information about the author’s background, read about me.